Rim destabilization and re-formation upon severance from its expanding sheet: Dynamics of the severed rim

 \subsection{Rim dynamics}

 Figure \ref{fig:3} shows that the detached rim follows a ballistic trajectory.
-Indeed, the dashed lines reflect linear fits to the rim position over time.
+Indeed, the dashed lines reflect linear fits to the rim position over time from the moment the rim has visibly separated from the sheet.
 Note the intersection of these lines with the expansion curve at the moment of rim severance.
 As will be discussed in more detail hereafter, this finding supports the idea that the expansion rate of the rim is determined by the local instantaneous velocity $\dot{r}_{\textrm{s}}$ of the sheet rim at the time of severance.
 Given the $\approx 5\,\mu$m resolution of the imaging system, the sheet can be traced independently starting some 100\,ns after rim release.
-On the remaining sheet, the continuously outward-flowing liquid immediately starts from a new rim bounding the sheet.
-The thickness of this second rim increases with time and becomes of the same order as the local capillary length, when the unsteady evolution of the sheet's rim satisfies the criterion of local, instantaneous Bo $=1$\,\cite{wang_bourouiba_2018_rim}.
+The release of the rim itself occurs earlier, on the 5-ns timescale of the VP.
+On the remaining sheet, the continuously outward-flowing liquid immediately starts to form a new rim bounding the sheet.
+The thickness of this second rim increases with time and becomes of the same order as the local capillary length, when the unsteady evolution of the sheet's rim satisfies the criterion of local, instantaneous Bo $=1$\,\citep{wang_bourouiba_2018_rim}.
 However, the rim requires a transition time to satisfy this criterion.
 We estimate this transition time to range from $\approx1$\,$\mu$s at early rim severance to a few 100\,ns at late rim severance times (see \S\,\ref{res:dynamics:innersheet} for more details).